 Survival…that is a big word in many ways.
 Film has often gone about the examination of how far humans will go to survive.
 It is rarely a bright subject, but definitely an interesting one.

 Another favourite subject or theme of late is dystopia.
 Of all varieties with this one being of the climate induced one.
 Maybe not all Americans believe their President’s claim that climate is not an issue.
-We have all heard about the drought in California and now the worries/awareness have made their way into the cinematic art form.
+We have all heard about the drought issue in California and now the worries/awareness have made their way into the cinematic art form.

 Realism is high on the list of attributes of this film.
 Even the way it looks speaks to that.
 The desolate landscape really plays into creating a tone.
 A tone which remains note perfect throughout.
 There is plenty of browns and greys in the colour palette.
 Dust, grime and barreness.
 All elements, especially visual, have been thought of and produced.